crystal-ruby/pages/rubyx/layers.md

                   create a binary with the required information to be dynamic
 - **Builtin:**  A very small set of primitives that are impossible to express in ruby

-The idea is to have different methods for different types, but implementing the same ruby logic.
-In contrast to the usual 1-1 relationship between a ruby method and it's binary definition, there is a 1-n.

-The typed layer defines the Type class and BasicTypes and also lets us return to different places from a function.
-By using this, we can compile a single ruby method into several typed functions.
-Each such function is typed, ie all arguments and variables are of known type.
-According to these types we can call functions according to their signatures.
-Also we can autognerate error methods for unhandled types, and predict that only a fraction of the possible combinations will actually be needed.

-Just to summarize a few of typed layer features that are maybe unusual:

 - **Message based calling:** Calling is completely object oriented (not stack based) and uses Message and Frame objects.
-- **Return addresses:**  A method call may return to several addresses, according to type, and in case of exception
-- **Cross method jumps** When a type switch is detected, a method may jump into the middle of another method.

 ### Register Machine